lokakrp/vedas/README.md

-Here's a revised version for your GitHub README:
 <h1>Ṛgveda and Vedic Information</h1>
 <p>This project features a comprehensive approach to handling Vedic texts, specifically the Ṛgveda.
 The system uses Python to process raw data obtained from the <a href="https://lrc.la.utexas.edu/books/rigveda/">
 UTexas metrically restored Ṛgveda</a>.</p>